-Since then, with the exception of Admiral Mullen, who chose to remain at the Old Naval Observatory, where he had previously established his home while serving as the Chief of Naval Operations, each Chairman has resided in Quarters Six with his family during his tenure.
+Since then, most of the Chairman have resided in Quarters Six during their tenure.
 The first floor is used primarily for official entertaining, while the family quarters are on the second and third floors.

 On Grant Avenue on a bluff looking north across the Potomac River, the house faces the flagpole on Whipple Field and has a panoramic view of the monuments along the Washington Mall.
 As part of Generals' Row, Quarters Six belongs to the Fort Myer National Historic District.